-Now home to 50 rental units, Villa Carlotta plays on its historic past as a home and haunt for the artistically adventurous, only adds significant glam to the mix (and quite a few luxury rental perks).
+Now home to 50 rental units, Villa Carlotta plays on its historic past as a home and haunt for the artistically adventurous, only it now adds significant glam to the mix (and quite a few luxury rental perks).

 How much will a month-long stay at Villa Carlotta cost you?
 A one-bedroom suite is $5,500/month, and comes fully furnished — and appointed with designer finishes, appliances for your every need, as well as towels, robes and personal care products lined up in the spa bathroom.

 Since the building is a hybrid between your traditional apartment complex and an upscale hotel, renters get to enjoy services like spa treatments, a 24-hour concierge, housekeeping, and a rooftop with a killer view of the Hollywood sign.
 The common areas are as glamorous as you’d expect from an Old Hollywood beauty, and other onsite amenities include a swimming pool, courtyard, fitness studio, delivery lockers and bike storage.